Engineering a more equal future for women

 • Implement a more structured approach to promotions

 Diversity of representation is particularly crucial in positions of power in engineering, where decisions have the potential to shape the future of the profession.
 Bringing gender balance to boardrooms, workshops and field sites will be essential to moving the dial and creating a world where women can contribute freely to the future of our built world.
-However, according to a recent poll conducted by Hays, almost half (45%) of engineering professionals don’t think their workplace is taking any action to create a more equal gender balance.
-What needs to change if we’re to not only increase the uptake of women into engineering, but ensure they stay in the profession long term?

 1. Improve careers education for young people

-According to our poll, 36% consider the improvement of careers education to be the number one way to get more women into engineering.
 Encouraging the uptake of engineering careers amongst young women is clearly a moral imperative, but a strategic one too.
 If we are to fill the projected 173,000 new engineering roles anticipated by 2030, attracting and engaging upcoming entrants to the workforce is an urgent priority.

 2. Profile and champion the work of female engineers

-Many engineers find themselves involved with projects that are at the vanguard of what we as a society are technically, intellectually and creatively capable of doing.
+Many engineers find themselves involved with projects that are at the forefront of what we as a society are technically, intellectually and creatively capable of doing.
 They build smart cities, design greener and more sustainable futures and maintain historical spaces.
-Profiling the engineers – and particularly female engineers – working on these major projects can help women aspiring into these roles visualise themselves accomplishing similar things and making a difference in the industry.
+Profiling the engineers – and particularly female engineers – working on these major projects can help women aspiring into these roles to visualise themselves accomplishing similar things and making a difference in the industry.

 21% believe profiling female engineers to be the most effective way of encouraging women into the profession, which also ties into the significance of improved careers education.
 Bringing female engineers into classrooms to discuss the work they do not only embeds engineering as an inclusive profession from a young age, but also helps to generate interest and awareness around it as a career.